|30th December |

 board.
 The appointment of the Edwards, an ardent Christian, raises the frightening prospect of "Mary Whitehouse reincarnated", they said.

-Edwards, the son of a west country vicar, famously refused to train on a Sunday for the Olympics will become England's representative on the content board of Ofcom, responsible for championing the cause of listeners and viewers on issues of taste
+son of a west country vicar, famously refused to train on a Sunday for the Olympics will become England's representative on the content board of Ofcom, responsible for championing the cause of listeners and viewers on issues of taste and decency.

 The Taste & Decency Board will comprise of: